Lemon-Chad/jpizza-docs/source/main.md

 ##### Complex Methods

-Methods support static typing, asynchronous execution, and default arguments just like functions.
+Methods support static typing, asynchronous execution, generic typing, and default arguments just like functions.

 However, methods have another special trait, which is the '**bin**' keyword.